 Breakfast Tacos.
 Courtesy of Kerbey Lane Cafe.

 A late-night favorite since 1980, Kerbey Lane Cafe has locations around Austin that are open 24/7.
 Order the Tex-Mex blackened fish tacos, comprised of the grilled catch of the day layered with lettuce, avocado, pineapple-mango pico and cilantro-lime vinaigrette in a corn tortilla.
-Be sure to try Kerbey’s award-winning queso.
+Be sure to try Kerbey’s award-winning queso (also featuring a vegan alternative).

 Licha’s Cantina is known for its Mexico City-style street food and mezcal craft cocktails.
 Tacos are served on a skillet, and include the Lengua (beef tongue with guajillo peanut salsa) and Alambre (skirt steak with bacon and queso asadero).

-To satisfy late-night taco cravings, head to the Pueblo Viejo brick-and-mortar location on Brushy Street or its food truck at Craftsman Bar.
+To satisfy late-night taco cravings, head to the Pueblo Viejo brick-and-mortar location on Brushy Street or its food truck at Cosmic Coffee.
 Try a specialty like the Guaca Taco, stuffed with guacamole, fresh spinach and a choice of chicken or steak.